EAirPeter/lowculator/README.txt

         =>Exit program with the given exitcode (round to integer).

     DIR_FILE:               file (FILENAME)
-        =>Process the given file which contains EXPRESSIONs and DIRECTIVEs.
+        =>Process the given fie which contains EXPRESSIONs and DIRECTIVEs.

     DIR_PRECISION:          precision (EXPRESSION)
-        =>Specify the precision (round to integer, non-negative and less than 20) of the result to print. (default 8)
+        =>Specify the precision (round to integer, non-negative and less than20) of the result to print. (default 8)

     DIR_OUTPUT:             output (FILENAME)
         =>Close the current output (except stdout), and print following output to the given file. (default stdout)

     DIR_PANIC:              panic (on|off)
         =>Turn on/off the panic mode.
 If turned on, any failed operation shall cause ther program exit. (default off)

 FILENAME:
     "--"                    stdin or stdout.
     a string.               the path to a file.

-//SEDFPC